 Kristopher Overholt is a Sales and Solution Engineer at Algorithmia who works with machine learning operations, enterprise architecture, and data science workflows.
 He studied civil engineering at The University of Texas at Austin, where he completed his PhD in 2013.
 He has been working with enterprise customers for the last 6 years to help them move their data science and machine learning code into production.

-Lara is a risk specialist with the Federal Reserve Bank of Chicago and occasional adjunct at the University of Chicago’s Booth School of Business, teaching Python and R. Previously she’s taught a data science bootcamp and built risk models for large financial institutions at McKinsey & Co.
-She enjoys coffee, yoga and bikes.
+Lara is a Data Science Manager at EY and occasional adjunct at the University of Chicago’s Booth School of Business, teaching Python and R. Previously she’s taught a data science bootcamp and built risk models for large financial institutions at McKinsey & Co.

 Probabilistic Programming and Bayesian Inference with Python(Half-Day Training)